 When Luna Park burned down in 1944, they called it “Topsy’s Revenge.”

-A million years after they crossed into The West, two out of three Pleistocene species have yet to thrive: Lemmings.
-Unemployable since 1958, when Disney used a turntable to make them appear to fling themselves off cliffs.
-Reindeer.
+A million years after crossing into The West, two out of three Pleistocene species are still failing to thrive: Reindeer.
 Assimilated.
 Red-nosing with Santa since 1939.
+Lemmings.
+Unemployable since 1958, when Disney used a turntable to make them appear to fling themselves off cliffs.
 Mammoths.
 Stuck representing megabigness since 1801, when Thomas Jefferson wrote of a “Mammoth”, 438-lb. quarter of veal.
 Their ginger locks, their tendency to rest their trunks against only their left or right tusks garner no notice.
 Poor old mammoths.
 Hunkering at the back in Kindergarten.
 Hot red eyes wondering why no one’s passing the leftie scissors.

 We used to get more mice in winter, and our cats were better hunters, but I felt so badly for the first one they cornered, I actually scooped it up and walked it all the way to High Park so that it might live out its life in a more pastoral setting.